-It may well be part-art, but there is certainly some rational thinking involved in it.
-There are tips you can take away from this article that will help you price your products for wholesale (and retail) properly.
-At the end of the day, I hope this will help you build your business into something that will be sustainable.
+Yes, defining pricing may well be part art, but there is certainly some scientific thinking involved in it too.
+Below are tips you can use that will help you price your products for wholesale (and retail) properly.

 How To Calculate Wholesale Price From Retail Price

-If you’ve been in business for a while, chances are you already have a retail price for products and are working the equation backwards as you explore wholesale selling.
+If you’ve been in business for a while, chances are you already have a retail price for products and are working the equation backward as you explore wholesale selling.

 So knowing how to calculate the wholesale price from retail price is very important because you probably just can’t up and change your retail pricing model because you’ve decided to introduce wholesale distribution.

-Most pricing experts would see this situation a bit backwards because the ideal strategy is to follow a formula, something like this:
+Most pricing experts would see this situation a bit backward because the mathematically ideal way is to follow a formula, something like this:

 Materials Cost + (Labour Invested x How Much You Value Time) + Other Overheads (Rent, Fixed Costs, Electricity, etc) + Profit Margin = Wholesale Price